 3. Wood Bark

-Wood bark is one of the more attractive mulches and can be bought in garden stores.
+Wood bark is one of the more attractive mulches and is available at garden stores.

 Shredded bark from cedar, pine, hemlock, or spruce lasts a long time.
-You can often get it for free from local woodcutters.
-Additionally, it breaks down slowly and is one of the best types of mulch.
+You may be able to obtain it from local tree services, sawmills, or woodcutters.

 4. Cardboard

-Use cardboard in much the same way as the newspaper.
+Use cardboard in much the same way as you would use newspaper.

-It is relatively biodegradable and is most helpful in suppressing weeds and providing warmth.
+It is a weed-suppressing mulch and relatively biodegradable.
+It is most helpful in suppressing weeds and providing warmth.
 However, wax-coated cardboard limits water absorption and is best avoided.

-Using a layer of straws or hay over the cardboard before wetting it will help keep it in place.
+Using a layer of straw or hay over the cardboard before wetting it will help keep it in place.
 Some farmers also use rocks to prevent it from blowing away.

 5. Straw and Hay

 These mulches are among the most popular and practical choices for organic vegetable gardens.
-They go down well and are easy to handle.
+They are easy to handle.

-Moreover, beneficial insects enjoy the warmth and feeding opportunities they provide.
-Straw and hay are also helpful in protecting seeds from birds and preventing them from being washed away by heavy rainfall.
+Beneficial insects like the warmth and food that straw and hay mulches offer.
+They also help protect seeds from birds and prevent them from being washed away by heavy rainfall.

 To use straw mulch, place a handful between plant rows in layers three to six inches thick.
-However, be careful not to stifle plants—keep away from roots and leaves.
+However, be careful not to stifle plants—keep it away from plant stems and leaves.

 For hay, create a thick layer over garden soil.